hernantz/jay/README.md

 * autocomplete / expand directories

+## CONTRIBUTING CODE
+* Open an issue to discuss the feature/bug you want to work on
+* Fork the repo and create a new branch
+* Submit a pull request against the `develop` branch

 ## TEST AND BUILD
-To test simply create a virtualenv (virtualenvwrapper is recomended), and run:
+To test simply create a virtualenv (virtualenvwrapper is recomended), and inside of it run:
-`pip install requirements.txt && pip install test-requirements.txt`
+`make requirements`

 After that run the tests with: